DeepuGagan/my-style-prototype/README.md

 OPENAI_API_KEY=your_api_key_here
 ```

-## 📝 Innovation Background

-- **Organizational Hackathon**: This project emerged from our organization's dedicated innovation initiative, designed to explore cutting-edge technologies and applications
-- **Innovation Focus**: The hackathon challenged teams to reimagine how AI could transform fashion guidance and style recommendations
-- **Prototype Evolution**: The application continues to evolve based on organizational priorities and technology advances
-- **Strategic Exploration**: While some features have constrained functionality due to API limitations, the project successfully demonstrates the strategic potential of AI-driven fashion assistance

 ## 📱 Screenshots

 *Screenshots will be added soon*

+## 🛣️ Development Status & Roadmap

+- **Organizational Hackathon Origin**: This project was born as a flagship initiative during our organization's innovation hackathon, where it was selected for its innovative approach to AI-powered fashion assistance

+- **Current Status**: The application is in prototype stage, focused on demonstrating core AI capabilities while maintaining development agility

+- **Hackathon Influence**: The project's architecture and feature prioritization directly reflect the strategic objectives defined during the organizational hackathon process

+- **Strategic Direction**: Following the success at the organizational hackathon, this prototype is positioned to evolve into a more robust product with expanded capabilities

 ## 🔄 Future Enhancements